kafuji/pmxmerge/README.md

 * Merges bones, materials (and their vertices), morphs, rigid bodies, and joints.
 * Vertex morphs, material morphs, and group morphs are merged correctly.
 * New items are appended to the end of the respective lists while preserving sort order of existing items.
-* Preserves existing bone/material/morph/physics/display group settings unless explicitly replaced.
+* Preserves existing bone/material/morph/physics/display group settings if specified.

 ## Example Usage